rohit12crj/Study-Notes/Jenkins/notes.md

 Default port? → 8080

-Explain Jenkins architecture in production Controller–Agent architecture
+Explain Jenkins architecture in production
 Controller: scheduling, UI, pipeline orchestration
 Agents: execute jobs
 Communication via JNLP / SSH
 Controller should be stateless as much as possible

-2. Why should Jenkins controller not run builds?
+Why should Jenkins controller not run builds?
 Single point of failure
 Resource contention

-Security risk
-👉 Controller should only orchestrate
+Security risk --> Controller should only orchestrate

-3. How does Jenkins scale horizontally?
+How does Jenkins scale horizontally?
 Multiple agents
 Dynamic agents (Docker / Kubernetes)
 Parallel stages
 Multibranch pipelines

-4. Difference between Node and Executor?
+Difference between Node and Executor?
 Node: machine running Jenkins agent
 Executor: parallel slot on a node

-5. What happens if an agent goes down mid-build?
+What happens if an agent goes down mid-build?
 Build fails
 Workspace lost (unless externalized)
 Jenkins retries only if pipeline supports it

-🔹 Pipelines & Groovy
-6. Declarative vs Scripted pipeline—when to use scripted?
+Declarative vs Scripted pipeline—when to use scripted?
 Use Scripted when:
 Complex logic
 Dynamic stages
 Advanced Groovy control

-7. How do you pass data between stages?
+How do you pass data between stages?
 Environment variables
 Files in workspace
 stash / unstash

-8. How does stash/unstash work internally?
+How does stash/unstash work internally?
 Compresses files
 Stores on controller

-Restores on agent
-⚠ Not for large artifacts
+Restores on agent --> Not for large artifacts

-9. How do you make pipelines reusable?
+How do you make pipelines reusable?
 Shared Libraries
 Parameterized pipelines
 Template Jenkinsfiles

-10. How do you version Jenkins pipelines?
+How do you version Jenkins pipelines?
 Jenkinsfile in Git
 Tagged releases
 Shared library versioning

-🔹 Security (VERY IMPORTANT)
 11. How does Jenkins store secrets?

-Encrypted on disk (credentials.xml)

-Master key + secret key

 Can integrate with Vault

-12. Why is Jenkins Script Console dangerous?
+Why is Jenkins Script Console dangerous?
 Executes arbitrary Groovy on controller